jlangch/venice/README.md

 }
 ```

-REPL commands:
+Useful REPL keyboard shortcuts:

-`ctrl-a`  move the cursor to the start
+`ctrl-A`  move the cursor to the start

-`ctrl-e`  move the cursor to the end
+`ctrl-E`  move the cursor to the end

-`ctrl-k`  remove the text after the cursor and store it in a cut-buffer
+`ctrl-K`  remove the text after the cursor and store it in a cut-buffer

+`ctrl-L`  clear the screen

-`ctrl-y`  yank the text from the cut-buffer
+`ctrl-Y`  yank the text from the cut-buffer

 `ctrl-_`  undo